 Unlike germline genetic variants, there is intra-individual (between tissue) DNA methylation variation [1], [2].
 Thus, it is to be expected that the variation of h2EWAS estimates across traits is partly a product of the tissue of choice (here blood).
 However, within the tissue biologically pertinent to the complex trait of interest, the number of pathways that associate with variation in that trait is likely to remain high, for example there are many processes affecting, or affected by, cancer development [26].
 Thus, it would still be expected that differential methylation at many CpG sites each associate with a trait, but the effect sizes are small.
 DNA methylation also varies temporally, therefore a low h2EWAS at one timepoint may not apply to other timepoints.

-The correlation structure of DNA methylation data is less clear than the linkage disequilibrium structure of genetic variants.
+The factors important for the correlation structure of DNA methylation data are less known than those for linkage disequilibrium structure of genetic variants.
 Therefore, when applying models, such as the grouping model here, that aim to account for correlation of neighbouring DNA methylation sites, we may be missing some of the important structure captured for example by trans-correlations (over 1Mb).
 A model that estimates h2EWAS by incorporating all of the underlying correlation of DNA methylation data may therefore outperform both models tested here.

 Conclusion

-Overall, the number of traits with good evidence for h2EWAS > 0 was low (none met the threshold FDR < 0.05) and the values centered around 0, suggesting that for many traits DNA methylation variation as measured on the HM450 BeadChip in blood is of little relevance.
+Overall, the number of traits with good evidence for h2EWAS > 0 was low (none met the threshold FDR < 0.05) and the values centred around 0, suggesting that for many traits DNA methylation variation as measured on the HM450 BeadChip in blood is of little relevance.
 However, these estimates varied greatly and therefore DNA methylation measured in this way will likely have relevance for some traits, for example smoking cigarettes regularly.
 Further, these estimates were correlated with the number of DMPs identified, suggesting that for traits whose variance associates with DNA methylation then increasing sample size will yield an increase in the number of CpGs identified in EWAS.
 We also provide evidence that there is value in assessing individual CpG-trait associations as opposed to groups of correlated CpG sites within 100Kb.
 However, this does not preclude the possibility that a more complex model of CpG site correlation may provide a better fit.

 Acknowledgements